 Why personal agency matters more than personal data

-Lately a lot of thought, work and advocacy has been going into looking at personal data as a fungible commodity: one that can be made scarce and bought, sold, traded and so on.
-Good though this might be, it also steers attention away from a far more important issue it would be best to solve first: personal agency.
+Lately, a lot of thought, work, and advocacy has gone into looking at personal data as a fungible commodity: one that can be made scarce and bought, sold, traded, and so on.
+This steers attention away from a far more critical issue it would be best to solve first: personal agency.